tc-imba/carla-installation/docs/windows/dependencies.md

 !!!
 Note

     By default, `cmake` is not automatically added to the `PATH`.
-You can add it if you need to run it in command line (not required since carla and UE4 can find it).
+You can add it if you need to run it in command line (not required since Visual Studio 2019 also ships a builtin cmake in x64 Visual C++ Toolset). `renderdoc` is not a command line tool so it is not checked here as well.

 ## Install Dependencies Manually